Every year, thousands of bottlenose dolphins accidentally drown in fishing nets.

 Your adoption and support will help us:

-- ensure the new UK Marine and Coastal Access Act improves management of UK seas, whilst protecting our valuable marine life, including dolphins
+- ensure the UK Marine and Coastal Access Act improves management of UK seas, whilst protecting our valuable marine life, including dolphins

 - create more protected areas in key marine habitats